Lucas Ferrari

-Lucas Ferrari (born 31 March 1997) is an Argentine professional footballer who plays as a left-back for All Boys.
+Lucas Ferrari (born 31 March 1997) is an Argentine professional footballer who plays as a left-back.

 Career

 Ferrari got his career underway in the ranks of Ferro Carril Oeste.
 His first appearance for the club arrived on 3 March 2019 during a win over Mitre at the Estadio Arquitecto Ricardo Etcheverry, participating for sixty-three minutes before being substituted off for Sebastián Olivarez.

 After a loan spell at Ciudad de Bolívar in 2021, Ferrari joined All Boys in January 2022.
+His contract with the club ended on December 31, 2023, and he became a free agent.